 Data are generally grouped into the following racial/ethnic categories (each race category is non-Hispanic): American Indian or Alaska Native, Asian, Black or African American, Hispanic or Latinx, Native Hawaiian or other Pacific Islander, White and multiracial.
 Persons of Hispanic/Latinx ethnicity can be of any race.

 PrEP data has different race/ethnicity categories due to the source of the data.
 The categories for PrEP are: Black/African American, Hispanic/Latinx, Other, and White.

 Some HIV prevalence cases are missing information on the individual’s race/ethnicity.
 These unknown racial/ethnic groups are not displayed.
 Therefore, if you summarize the data by race/ethnicity, they may not match the national totals overall.

 Sex and Gender

 Sex designations (male and female) on this Dashboard are based on a person’s sex assigned at birth.
 National-level data for the following indicators are stratified by sex at birth.
 State/territory and county data are stratified by sex at birth (diagnoses, linkage to care, HIV viral suppression, and PrEP coverage.

-The term gender in this Dashboard refers to gender identity – a person’s internal understanding of their gender, or the gender with which a person identifies – and includes the following categories: male, female, transgender male-to-female, transgender female-to-male, and other gender identity (e.g., bigender, gender queer, and two-spirit).
+The term gender in this Dashboard refers to gender identity – a person’s internal understanding of their gender, or the gender with which a person identifies – and includes the following categories: male, female, transgender woman, transgender man, and other gender identity (e.g., bigender, gender queer, and two-spirit).
 For gender, national data can be stratified for diagnoses, linkage to HIV medical care, and HIV viral suppression.
 Gender is not stratified at the state/territory or county level.